klippa-app/nativescript-http/README.md

 A drop-in replacement for the core HTTP with important improvements like proper connection pooling and form data support.

+## Warning
+The iOS implementation has not been created yet.
+The Android implementation is finished.

 ## Installation

 ```javascript